Introduction to ACME

 - Measure tab: Real Time Spectrum Viewer

-- Analyze tab: For plotting the measurements
+- Analyze tab: For plotting any frequency domain measurement result

-The button pops up the following screen:
+The button pops up the following dialog:

 The settings are as follows: